dockstore/dockstore-documentation/docs/getting-started/dockstore-tools.rst

 .. important:: These methods require that you have created or have permissions to a Docker image.
 If that is not the case, consider reading our creating a Docker image or switching to GitHub as your code hosting platform.

-To use the following registration options, you need have your ``Dockerfile`` created in the :doc:`Getting Started with Docker <getting-started-with-docker>` tutorial, ``Dockstore.cwl`` in GitHub, have setup Quay.io to automatically build your Docker image, and have linked your accounts to Dockstore.
+To use the following registration options, you need have your Dockerfile and your CWL file in GitHub, have set an autobuilding Docker image, and have linked your accounts to Dockstore.
+We describe this process with a CWL tool in the :doc:Getting Started with Docker <getting-started-with-docker> and :doc:Getting Started with CWL <getting-started-with-docker> tutorial.

 Quick Registration via the Web UI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~